spiral/docs/framework/finalizers.md

 > Attention, the finalizer will only be invoked if the specific dispatcher has been started.
 You can freely invoke app commands and HTTP methods without using dispatcher directly and without resetting your services after each request.

-Your handler will receive first bool argument which specifies if the app is going to terminate after the request.
+Your handler will receive the first bool argument, which specifies if the app is going to terminate after the request.

 > Note, avoid resetting IoC setting in finalizer as it might lead to some singleton service cache previous service version.

 ## Example Finalizer
-We can use a finalizer to demonstrate how to automatically close the database connection after every request.
+We can use a finalizer to demonstrate how to close the database connection after every request automatically.
 It can be useful if you run a lot of workers (or lambda functions) and do not want to consume all of the database sockets.

 ```php